utkuonursahin/cppio/README.md

            return 0;
        } //You don't need the cout statements as well, but we are not there yet :)
    ```
+### <div style="width:100; background-color:#343942; padding:10px 5px; border-radius:5px; letter-spacing:1px;">input("prompt",variable)</span>
-   The second variation of the `input()` function takes a string as a parameter as well, plus it takes a second
-   parameter which is the variable to which the input will be stored.
+   Takes a string as a parameter as well, plus it takes a second parameter which is the variable to which the input will be stored.
    This function does not return anything.
    An example of this function is:
    ```c++
        #include "c_io.hpp"